TRANSFORMING HOMES SINCE 2007

 Lifestyle

-From giving you spectacular views to illuminating even the dingiest of nooks, the right window type can do a lot to bring your dream home to life.
-But while picture and shaped windows can add dramatic flair, sometimes all you need is a simple pane setup to get the most out of your surroundings.
+Providing spectacular views and illuminating the dingiest of spaces, the right type of window can do wonders for bringing your dream home to life.
+But while a dedicated picture window or shaped window will certainly add a dramatic flair to your property, sometimes, all you need is a casement window to get the most out of your surroundings.

-But while they’re a strong all-around choice, that doesn’t mean they’re the right window choice for your next home project.
-So, to help you see if this style is right for your home, we’re going to explain what casement windows are and the different casement window types you can choose from.
+But while casement windows are a strong all-around choice, that doesn’t mean they’re necessarily the right window choice for your next home project.
+So, to help you see if their distinct style is right for your home, we’ve broken down exactly what casement windows are, their pros and cons, and the different casement window types you can buy.

 WHAT ARE CASEMENT WINDOWS?

-In their simplest form, a casement window can be defined as any type of window that is hinged at the side, top, or bottom, allowing it to be opened to a reasonable degree for ventilation purposes.
+Essentially, any window can be classed as a casement window, so long as it’s hinged at either the side, top, or bottom of the frame, thus allowing the window to be opened to a reasonable degree for ventilation purposes.

 WHAT ARE THE PROS AND CONS OF CASEMENT WINDOWS?